 Knowing students’ interests, strengths, and weaknesses help teachers tailor learning experiences for their students.
-Formative assessment involves the teacher collecting information about what students know, don’t know, and want to learn.
-This information takes many forms, including observations, exit tickets, discussions, games, and quizzes.
 Bill would lift school penalties for opt-out students.
 Updated 11:36 am, Saturday, January 9, 2016.

 Creative Ways to Grade and Provide Feedback for Students.
 Teachers work very hard to give all students as much feedback on their work as possible.

 Unfortunately, there are limits to how much time a teacher can spend grading papers, writing notes, and encouraging students.
+For example, each day, students often complete warm-ups, sponge activities, or some other pre-lesson assignment while the teacher takes roll and sets up for the day's lesson.
 Educational Leadership:Using Assessments Thoughtfully:The Bridge Between Today's Lesson and Tomorrow's.
 Going Gradeless: Student Self-Assessment in PBL.
 I like reading professional material.

 (AP) More than 100 education researchers in California have joined in a call for an end to high-stakes testing, saying that there is no “compelling” evidence to support the idea that the Common Core State Standards will improve the quality of education for children or close the achievement gap, and that Common Core assessments lack “validity, reliability and fairness.”
 The California Alliance of Researchers for Equity in Education, a statewide collaborative of university-based education researchers, recently released a research brief (see in full below below) describing concerns with the Common Core standards and the assessments being given to millions of students in California and other states around the country this spring.

 [What the Common Core tests are — and aren’t]